On The Robustness of Price-Anticipating Kelly Mechanism: Efficiency Loss of Benign users

-In this section, we obtain the bounds of performance measures for timeline competition.
-Our analyses provide deep understandings on how (in)efficient the malicious agent can neutralize the benefits of the benign agents.
+In this section, we obtain the bounds of performance measures for the price-anticipating Kelly mechanism with a misbehaving user.
+Our analyses provide deep understandings on how (in)efficient the misbehaving user can reduce the benefits of the benign users.